 We understand that you might want to know exactly which school you will attend.
 Therefore, we are happy to help you make that choice.
+We do have to remind you that you will be a guest in the school and the main aim of the programme is to deepend cultural understanding.

 The schools named in our Options Book (available through the organisation in your country) don’t cost more than the classic programme with no choice.
 They are state schools we have chosen because they demonstrate excellence.
 Some of the schools have a particularly strong academic record, others specialise in sport or arts, some are in a special location, others we just like because they look after students very well and provide many opportunities.
 We can only give very basic information in the Options Book.
 Of course, you can go on the school website and download a brochure.
 Then you might have too much information and it becomes even more difficult to choose.